Webhooks

 If 3 is not enough, you can group the Templates in a Folder and use the folder ID as channel.

-Follow the same steps as listed above, but add
+Follow the same steps as listed above, but add folder-YOUR_FOLDER_ID in the channels list.

 folder-440DA20B-C5A0-A0A9-C62F-4070FAF963EA

-Channels are care-sensitive!
+Channels are case-sensitive!

 When adding your Template ID to the channels list, always make sure you paste it in upper-case, otherwise your endpoint will never be called.